Calculating How Much Electricity Your Christmas Lights and Displays Use - Christmas Electric 101 - Part 1

 700 watts/115 volts = 6.09 amps

-Based on these calculations, the 100 ft section of C9 light line would draw 6.09 amps.
+Based on these calculations, the 100 ft section of the C9 light line would draw 6.09 amps.
 By repeating these calculations for all your Christmas lights, you'll be able to determine how many sets, or how many feet of light line you can plug into specific power cords or outlets.

 The above calculations can work for either light line with individual bulbs that each have a specific wattage rating or with light sets.
 If you are using these calculations for light sets, then replace the bulb count with the light set count.
 For example, if you are using 35 sets of LED lights and each light set uses 3 watts of power, your calculations would look like this: